DiegoAngls/IA2BC_LCLMM/README.md

 # IA2BC_LCLMM

-In our manuscript titled *"Improved Classification of Alcohol Intake Groups in the Intermittent-Access Two-Bottle Choice Rat Model Using a Latent Class Linear Mixed Model"* [Angeles-Valdez et al., in process]().
+In our manuscript titled *"Improved Classification of Alcohol Intake Groups in the Intermittent-Access Two-Bottle Choice Rat Model Using a Latent Class Linear Mixed Model"* [Angeles-Valdez et al., in review]().
 The repository provides a graphical user interface (GUI) for running the Linear Latent Class Mixed Model (LCLMM).
 Users can execute the analysis by running the ShinyApp file.